Eastern Promises: Plot

-Anna spots Kirill entering a lift and finds that Tatiana's baby is gone, replaced with a bouquet of roses.
-She and Nikolai then rush to the spot on the Thames where Nikolai and Kirill had previously disposed of the Chechen's body and find Kirill sitting by the river, working up the courage to throw in his baby sister.
-Nikolai and Anna persuade him to give the baby back and Nikolai embraces Kirill, telling him that Semyon is finished, and that they will now be bosses together.
-Soon after, Nikolai succeeds Semyon as head of the organization, and Anna gains custody of Tatiana's baby, whom she names Christine.
+As Anna finishes her shift, she spots Kirill entering an elevator with a large suitcase and finds that the baby is gone, replaced with a bouquet of roses.
+Assuming that Nikolai is involved, Anna confronts him and demands the baby's whereabouts, but he denies having knowledge about the kidnapping.
+The two rush to the spot on the Thames where Nikolai and Kirill had previously disposed of Soyka's body and find a tearful Kirill sitting by the river, having been ordered by his father to kill his baby sister.
+Nikolai and Anna persuade him to give the baby back and Nikolai embraces and consoles Kirill, telling him that Semyon is finished and that they will be taking control of the mafia.
+Anna and Nikolai share a kiss before he departs with Kirill to celebrate New Year's Day.
+Sometime later, Nikolai succeeds Semyon as head of the organization and Anna adopts Tatiana's baby, whom she names Christine.

 Production

 Filming

 Shooting began in November 2006, and various scenes were filmed in St John Street, Farringdon, London.
 Filming also took place in Broadway Market, Hackney and in Brompton Cemetery in the London Borough of Kensington & Chelsea.
 The "Trans-Siberian Restaurant" is located in The Farmiloe Building, 34 St John Street, next to Smithfield Market.
 This is the 6th most popular film and TV location in London, having also been used for Spooks, Penelope and Batman Begins.
 When Anna, her mother Helen, and her uncle Stepan meet Nikolai at a fast food restaurant, this was filmed in Bermondsey, south-east London at a Wimpy bar.

 The entrance to the "Ankara Social Club" of the film is actually the front door of a residential flat.
 The Broadway Market hair dresser known as "Broadway Gents Hairstylist" was changed to "Azim's Hair Salon", where in the film one of the Russians is murdered.
 The owner Mr. Ismail Yesiloglu decided to keep most of the shop front after filming.
 In the original script, the name was "Ozim's Hair Salon", but it was later changed to "Azim's" as there is no such name as Ozim in Turkish.
 The "Trafalgar Hospital" is actually the Middlesex Hospital, a hospital in the Fitzrovia area of London, which closed to patients in December 2005.
 The building in central London, which was knocked down in 2008, had the inscription 'Trafalgar Hospital', matching the style and apparent age of the old Middlesex Hospital, inserted into the legend above the main door.
 The fight scene in the Turkish Baths was filmed on a custom set based on the Ironmonger Row Baths in Islington.

 Eastern Promises was David Cronenberg's first film to be shot entirely outside Canada.